andreaslyn/mini-yu/README.md

 ## Importing and standard library

-Importing in mini yu works like copying the file and pasting it in.
+Importing files in mini yu works like copying the file and pasting it in.
 There is, however, detection to avoid importing the same file twice.

 Mini Yu comes with a standard library with some basic functionality.